puppetlabs/puppet-docs/source/puppetdb/1/configure.markdown

 ### Using Built-in HSQLDB

-To use an HSQLDB database at `<vardir>/db`, you can simply remove all database settings.
-To configure the DB's location, put the following in the `[database]` section:
+To use an HSQLDB database at the default `<vardir>/db`, you can simply remove all database settings.
+To configure the DB for a different location, put the following in the `[database]` section:

     classname = org.hsqldb.jdbcDriver
     subprotocol = hsqldb
     subname = file:</PATH/TO/DB>;hsqldb.tx=mvcc;sql.syntax_pgs=true

-Replace `</PATH/TO/DB>` with a filesystem location in which you'd like to persist the database.
+Replace `</PATH/TO/DB>` with the filesystem location in which you'd like to persist the database.

 Do not use the `username` or `password` settings.

 ### Using PostgreSQL

 Before using the PostgreSQL backend, you must set up a PostgreSQL server, ensure that it will accept incoming connections, create a user for PuppetDB to use when connecting, and create a database for PuppetDB.
-Configuring PostgreSQL is beyond the scope of this manual, but if you are logged in as root on a running Postgres server, you can create a user and database as follows:
+Completely configuring PostgreSQL is beyond the scope of this manual, but if you are logged in as root on a running Postgres server, you can create a user and database as follows:

     $ sudo -u postgres sh
     $ createuser -DRSP puppetdb